 Come see the planets, the moon, star clusters and far away galaxies!
-The campus astronomical observatory holds free viewing sessions for the public throughout the school year.
+The campus astronomical observatory holds free viewing sessions for the public periodically throughout the school year.
 People are invited to meet in the physics lab (room 207 Ritzinger Hall) for a short presentation on an astronomical topic, then proceed to the observatory.
 Participants can then gaze through the 14-inch Schmidt-Cassegrain telescope and view the current celestial objects in the night sky.

 Skywatchers are encouraged to bring binoculars and are reminded that the observatory is not heated, so dress accordingly!

 The Observatory director is Dr. Bradley Peterson, UW-BC Assistant Professor of Physics and Astronomy.